luniehq/lunie/.github/PULL_REQUEST_TEMPLATE.md

 For contributor:

 - [ ] Added changes entries.
-Run `yarn changelog` for a guided process.
+Run `npm run changelog` for a guided process.
 - [ ] Reviewed `Files changed` in the github PR explorer
 - [ ] Attach screenshots of the UI components on the PR description (if applicable)
 - [ ] Scope of work approved for big PRs